technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 01/Usecase01.md

-# Use case 1: Creating a Lakehouse, ingesting sample data and building a report
+# Usecase 1: Creating a Lakehouse, ingesting sample data and building a report

 **Introduction**